Novakiki/4x4-pattern-explorer/DEVELOPER-GUIDE.md

 See `TEST-CHECKLIST.md` for comprehensive testing procedures.

 **Quick smoke test:**
-1. Load homepage - should show focus selector
+1. Load homepage - should show lens selector
-2. Switch focus - quote should transform
+2. Switch lens - quote should transform
 3. Click pattern - should show detail view
 4. Click "Explore Meta-Matrix" - should show 4×4 grid
-5. Switch focus in matrix - operations should highlight
+5. Switch lens in matrix - operations should highlight

 ---